Sharapova wins 1st match on return from 15-month doping ban - News 12 Now

 Sharapova took control of the second set after an early break and held off three break points in her following service game.

-She dropped only two points on serve in the rest of the match and closed out the win on Vinci’s serve.
+She dropped only two points on serve in the rest of the match and closed out the win on Vinci’s serve to go 13-1 for the Stuttgart tournament after winning it three times on four appearances.

+“It’s good for tennis that she has come back,” Vinci said after the match.
+“She played good, she played aggressive, very solid, good service.
+She deserved to win.”

+Vinci added “it was tough to stay focused before this match.
+Of course lots of pressure.
+If you see Facebook and Instagram, always ‘Sharapova-Vinci, Sharapova-Vinci, first match.’
+It was tough for me to stay focused but I tried to enjoy the moment.”

 Last year, Sharapova tested positive for the banned substance meldonium.
 She had her initial two-year ban reduced to 15 months by the Court of Arbitration for Sport, which ruled that the Russian bore “less than significant fault” in the case and that she could not “be considered to be an intentional doper.”